Royer, Charles (1939-2024)

 Moving to Seattle

-Royer was anxious to return to the Pacific Northwest and had been "hounding people in Portland for a news analyst job," he said.
+Royer was eager to return to the Pacific Northwest and had been "hounding people in Portland for a news analyst job," he said.
 But in 1970, the Oregon Connection landed him a job instead in Seattle, as news analyst at KING-TV, where the news director was Forest Amsden, formerly with King sister station KGW-TV in Portland.
 But 1969 had been a bad year: for television (which lost millions of dollars in cigarette advertising), for Seattle (sinking into the Boeing Bust), and for KING-TV, (which lost its No. 1 TV news ranking in the market).

+Ancil Payne (1921-2004), brought in to right the ship, had managed King's Portland broadcast properties for five years and he hired Norm Heffron as the new news director, also from KGW-TV.
+Bob Royer had been signed on as a cameraman following stints in the Peace Corps and the Army.
 Royer fell in love with Seattle, "a big town in a beautiful setting, with really great neighborhoods.
 What's not to like?"
 He commentated for tax reform, the environment, open government, education funding, saving Pike Place Market, and against the Vietnam War, freeways, and most politicians -- city, state, and federal.
 He regularly jabbed Seattle Mayor Wes Uhlman (b.
 1935), President Richard M. Nixon (1913-1994), the state government in Olympia, and U.S. Senator Henry M. "Scoop" Jackson (1912-1983).

 Journalism and Politics